dcos/cosmos/README.md

     clean it:test
 ```

-3. Run the integration tests against an already Cosmos configure to controls a DC/OS cluster.
+3. Run the integration tests against a Cosmos already configured to control a DC/OS cluster.
 This
 configuration can be enabled by setting the `com.mesosphere.cosmos.dcosUri`,
 `com.mesosphere.cosmos.boot=false` and
 `com.mesosphere.cosmos.test.CosmosIntegrationTestClient.CosmosClient.uri` system properties.